 - 1/2 tsp ground cloves

-- Combine honey, bourbon, and cloves in small bowl until well blended.
+- Combine honey, bourbon, and cloves in a small bowl until well blended.

 - Place ham, cut-side down, in roasting pan; brush with honey mixture.